ChriMasi/RPG-Folding/README.md

 - `rpgFolding.highlight.matchLineColor`: background color for highlighted start/end block lines.
 - `rpgFolding.highlight.matchElseLineColor`: background color for highlighted ELSE lines.
 - `rpgFolding.highlight.callColor`: color for the CALL/CALLP keyword (default purple).
 Only the keyword is colored, not the whole line.
+- `rpgFolding.highlight.onlyColumn26` (boolean, default `true`): if enabled, keywords are highlighted **only** if they start exactly at column 26 (index 25).
+If disabled, highlighting occurs anywhere the keyword is found in the line.

 ## Example